bibekanandadatta/Abaqus-UEL-Hyperelasticity/README.md

 # Abaqus UEL Hyperelasticity

 This repository contains the Fortran source code for finite strain elasticity (hyperelasticity) user element (UEL) subroutine and example input files for Abaqus/Standard.
 Standard displacement-based element formulation has been used.
 The purpose of the project is to make users familiar with developing the UEL subroutine in Abaqus/Standard using a standard displacement-based element formulation for a nonlinear (large strain) solid mechanics model.
-This source code contains necessary subroutines related to element operations and linear algebraic calculations.
+This source code contains necessary subroutines within different modules related to element operations and linear algebraic calculations.